Features of IDEA Feedback Systems

-Just as faculty benefit from regular and valid ratings, the IDEA Feedback for Administrators System should provide beneficial information when conducted at regular intervals, such as every three to five years.
+Just as faculty benefit from regular and valid ratings, the IDEA Feedback for Administrators System should provide beneficial information when conducted at regular intervals, such as every two to three years.
 The timing of the ratings may be dependent upon its purpose.
 The results may be used to provide formative feedback to the administrator (e.g., areas where the administrator might focus his or her improvement efforts) and should occur earlier in the administrator’s appointment to allow time for improvement.
 If the rating is to be used for summative feedback (e.g., decisions to retain the administrator), the timing of the process is usually later in the administrator’s appointment.

 While IDEA Feedback for Administrators can be one source of evidence in an administrator’s feedback process, other sources should also be included.
 Examples of other information might include administrative responsibilities, a statement of administrative philosophy, administrative accomplishments, and administrative awards (refer to Seldin and Higgerson, 2002, for additional ideas).